 Joel Motley is an independent trustee of the Oppenheimer Funds.
 After graduating from Harvard Law School and practicing corporate law for five years, he served as an aide to Senator Daniel Patrick Moynihan.
 He then began his career in investment banking at Lazard Freres & Co. in 1985.
-Mr. Motley is a Managing Director of Public Capital Advisors LLC, and since 1992, he has been a Managing Director of Carmona Motley Inc., providing financial advice to municipalities around the United States.
-Mr. Motley also is a member of the Council on Foreign Relations and serves on the board of Human Rights Watch.
+Mr. Motley is a Managing Director of Public Capital Advisors LLC.
+Mr. Motley is a member of the Council on Foreign Relations and serves as co-chairman of the board of Human Rights Watch.
 He also serves on the boards of the Pulitzer Center for Crisis Reporting, Historic Hudson Valley, the Southern Africa Legal Services Foundation, the Greenwall Foundation and the Vestry of Trinity Wall Street.

-Roger Vincent is an independent trustee and former Chair of the ING Unified Funds Board.
+Roger Vincent is an independent trustee and former Chair of the Voya Funds Board.
 He also serves as a director of UGI Corporation.
 Mr. Vincent retired as president of Springwell Corporation following a lengthy career in investment banking.
 Mr. Vincent has served as director on a number of public, private and charitable boards.